 A giant among the famous tourist destinations of Asia, the Philippines is a country that needs no introduction.
 With picture-perfect beaches, rich biodiversity, colonial architecture, and indigenous culture, these islands attract millions of visitors each year.
-Whether you are looking for the best diving sites, the most exotic jungle landscapes, the most dangerous volcano hikes, the ideal whale shark encounter, the best Spanish colonial buildings, or the most Instagram-worthy spots on the planet, this country has them all!
-From Luzon to Mindanao and every other province in between, we will give you the low down on the best places to visit in the Philippines.
+Whether you are looking for the best diving sites, most exotic jungle landscapes, thrilling volcano hikes, breathtaking natural wonders, best Spanish colonial buildings, or the most Instagram-worthy spots on the planet, this country has got them all.
+You will also have many accommodation choices that will suit your needs and style, from economy hotels to the most luxurious villas.
+From Luzon to Mindanao and every other province in between, we will give you a run-down on the best places to visit in the Philippines.
 Scroll down to know more!

 Recently reopened after a six-month ban due to overcrowding, Boracay is the ultimate beach destination in the Philippines and one of the top-ranked beach vacation spots in the world.
-Visitors to Boracay island can enjoy a range of water activities like jet skiing, scuba diving, windsurfing, kiteboarding, stand up paddleboarding, snorkelling, or swimming.
-The powdery, white sand beaches of the island are immaculately clean and the blue waters are crystal clear.
+Visitors to Boracay island can enjoy a range of water activities like jet skiing, scuba diving, windsurfing, kiteboarding, stand-up paddleboarding, snorkelling, or swimming.
+The powdery, white sand beaches of the island including White Beach, one of the most beautiful beaches in the country and in the world, are immaculately clean and the blue waters are crystal clear.
 You can also enjoy delicious local treats, shop for shell jewellery, or explore the various beaches via a local mode of transport: an e-jeepney.

 Boracay Tour Package (Island Hopping)

-As a well-known tourist spot, Cebu is very easy to access from almost anywhere in the Philippines.
-There are beautiful beaches, spectacular diving locations, resorts and luxury hotels, heritage sites, and many beautiful islands.
-Diving and swimming with whale sharks is a popular tourist activity here.
+Located in the country’s Central Visayas region, Cebu is very easy to access from almost anywhere in the Philippines.
+There are beautiful beaches, spectacular diving locations, resorts and luxury hotels, heritage sites, and many beautiful islands in this famous tourist destination.
+Diving and swimming with whale sharks and canyoning the river that leads to the Kawasan Falls are some of the popular tourist activities here.
 Visitors can even explore the nearby islands of Bohol Strait via boat rides.
-Several Spanish colonial-era churches, shrines and landmarks that dot the region should also be visited while you’re here.
+Several Spanish colonial-era churches, shrines and landmarks that dot its capital city, Cebu City, should also be visited while you’re here.

 3 Day Cebu Highlights Tour